McMurdo Station

 The base was first established in the mid-1950s as part of an international program to study and explore Antarctica for peaceful purposes.
-Daylight is seasonal at McMurdo, corresponding to the south polar daytime, and the polar night, which is also winter, lasts from about April to September.
+Daylight is seasonal at McMurdo, corresponding to the south polar summer, and the polar night, which is also winter, lasts from about April to September.
 As it warms, the sea ice melts, and the port is opened, but by about February, much of the activity drops with plunging temperatures and increasing darkness, and there are usually no flights in or out until July or August.

 The base has many buildings and staff which support the local population and its many field stations and research projects.
 The base is the starting point for the South Pole Traverse snow and ice road, which must be cleared each year, as do the snow and ice runways.
 The base is distant from New Zealand, about the same distance as between New York and Los Angeles, or as between Los Angeles and Hawaii.
 Some of the projects and/or field stations McMurdo Station has supported include the Lower Erebus Hut, for the study of Mount Erebus (an active volcano to the north of the base), WAIS Divide Camp (an ice coring project), ANDRILL (ANtarctic DRILLing Project), ANSMET (meteorite collection), and the Long Duration Balloon site.
 Telecommunication sites include Ross Island Earth Station, Black Island Earth Station, and the NASA Ground Station.
 The Amundsen–Scott South Pole Station is supported primarily through the McMurdo Station, and resources to many international camps also come through McMurdo and its facilities.